CathyLiu21/Sentence-Transformers-Multi-Task-Learning/README.md

 python task2_multi_task_learning.py
 ```

-Note: Tasks 3 and 4 are not configured for Docker deployment and should be run using the manual setup below.
+**Note: Tasks 4 is not configured for Docker deployment and should be run using the manual setup below.**

 ## Manual Setup (without Docker)